Every week on average, 20 tradesmen die from exposure to asbestos. Averaging 4 plumbers, 6 electricians and 8 joiners – all from this hidden killer.

 Mesothelioma is a form of cancer that develops from the cells of the mesothelium (the protective lining that covers many of the internal organs of the body).
 It is most commonly caused by exposure to asbestos (inhaled or ingested asbestos fibres, or exposed to airborne asbestos dust and fibres in other ways).
 Washing clothes of a family member who worked with asbestos also creates a risk for developing Mesothelioma.

-Sign of Mesothelioma may not appear until 20 to 30 years (or more) after exposure to asbestos.
-Symptoms include shortness of breath, coughing and pain the chest due to an accumulation of fluid.
+Signs of Mesothelioma may not appear until 20 to 30 years (or more) after exposure to asbestos.
+Symptoms include shortness of breath, coughing and pain in the chest due to an accumulation of fluid.

 *Data sourced HSE.